 Church magazine and other resources

-New Forum is our church magazine and appears every two months.
-It will tell you a lot more about our activities, calendar, and church life.
+"In Touch" is the joint church magazine for Marlow and Maidenhead URC churches and appears every two months.
+It will tell you a lot more about our activities, calendar and church life.

 Read latest issue as a flipbook by clicking here.